 Here are several ways how to adjust the DeskTime screenshot feature so that you’re not spying on your employees:

 - Set a larger interval and lower quality for captures.
 Instead of capturing the screenshots at a 5-minute interval (which is nearly every virtual step your employees take), go for 30 minutes.
 Choose the option of lower quality captures, so that you’re only casually scanning, not looking into every detail of the screenshots.
-You can change these settings for the whole company (Settings -> Company) or one or a few employees (Settings -> Employees, then click on “Edit”).
+You can change these settings for the whole company (Settings -> Teams) or one or a few employees (Settings -> Team Members, then click on “Edit”).

 - Blur screenshots.
 Choosing to blur out the screenshots will let you see what apps and programs your employees open, but smaller details such as text won’t be decipherable.

-To get blurred screenshots, go to Settings -> Company or Settings -> Employees -> Edit again and check the “Blur screen capture” box.
+To get blurred screenshots, go to Settings -> Teams or Settings -> Team Members -> Edit again and check the “Blur screen capture” box.